People usually don’t associate Washington DC with nature, hiking, and camping.

 5. GREAT FALLS

-A short 20-30 minute drive North of DC will bring you to a wonderful national park filled with hiking trails, places to rock climb, excellent kayaking, and biking.
+A short 20-30 minute drive North of DC will bring you to 2 wonderful national parks filled with hiking trails, places to rock climb, excellent kayaking, and biking.

 There are many hiking trails that range from easy to difficult totaling 15 miles.

 The most popular is the Billy Goat Trail, located in Chesapeake and Ohio Canal National Park, which is an almost 5-mile trail made up of 3 sections called A, B, and C through some challenging terrain.

 You are walking on some huge boulders on most of the hike and even have to climb a few sections.